I cannot thank you enough for your help with my case.

-The crime victim program helps victims with certain out of pocket expenses that arise when the victim is physically injured, emotionally harmed or killed because of a violent crime.
-The VOC program costs are paid from fines assessed in criminal cases.
+The crime victim program helps victims with certain out-of-pocket expenses that arise when they are physically injured, emotionally harmed, or killed because of a violent crime.
+The VOC program also applies to law enforcement officers who became victims of crimes, and the costs are paid from fines assessed in criminal cases.

-The crime must be reported to a law enforcement agency within seventy-two (72) hours, unless there is good cause for delay; and the victim must cooperate with any request from law enforcement relating to the crime.
+The crime must be reported to a law enforcement agency, and the victim must cooperate with any request from law enforcement relating to the crime.

 The victim and claimant must not have committed a criminal act that caused or contributed to the injuries.

-Finally, the victim must have incurred expenses that are not fully covered by certain other sources.
+Finally, the injured law enforcement victim must have incurred expenses that are not fully covered by certain other sources.

 The following persons are ineligible for crime victim compensation:

-A victim or claimant who has been convicted of a felony within ten (10) year prior to the crime that caused the injury or during the pendency of the claim;
+- A victim or claimant who has been convicted of a felony within ten (10) year prior to the crime that caused the injury, or during the pendency of the claim; and

-- Counseling for the victim and immediate family members of victims for specific crimes (up to $2,500 each, a maximum of $7,500 per claim);
+- Counseling for the victim and immediate family members of victims for specific crimes;

 - Lost wages from being unable to work (including lost special duty earnings by police officers);